Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-resource-server/README.md

-# Azure OAuth 2.0 Sample for Azure AD Spring Boot Starter Resource Server
+# Azure OAuth 2.0 Sample for Microsoft Entra ID Spring Boot Starter Resource Server

 ## Key concepts
 This sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts only.